 7700 W. Bopp Road, Tucson, Arizona 85735

 Tucson is located in southern Arizona and has been called a great place to retire and live a simple life.
 It has a distinct Southwestern flavor and is the setting for the University of Arizona (40,000 students).
-On the outskirts of the city, Copper Crest, a tidy, established 55+ manufactured home community, makes its home.
+On the outskirts of the city, Copper Crest, an established, gated 55+ manufactured home community, makes its home.

 Amenities include the clubhouse, which has a fitness center, a billiards room, a library and a ceramics studio.
 An outdoor swimming pool, a hottub and a chipping green are further ways to stay busy.
 Social groups and activities are many and include an art group, bingo games, bowling, coffee get-togethers, line dancing, pot lucks, quilting, aerobics and others.